The Star Spangled Banner (Whitney Houston recording): Royalty dispute

 The Florida Orchestra was originally not credited for the song.
-That originally didn't cause a problem until the performance was determined to release as a single and donate any proceeds to a war-related charity by Arista Records.
+That originally did not cause a problem until the performance was determined to release as a single and donate any proceeds to a war-related charity by Arista Records.
 Although Ashley Sanford, a representative of Arista in New York, said everyone associated with the performance had been consulted before announcing plans for the recording, the plan came as a surprise to the orchestra.
 Kathryn Holm, then acting executive director for the orchestra, told St. Petersburg Times that "We were informed indirectly.
 We had heard something about it.
 But we didn't know anything had been decided."
 Arranger John Clayton was surprised as well, saying "I had heard some talk something might happen."
 Unlike Clayton, who was paid for his work, the orchestra was paid only for its expenses.
 The musicians and music director Jahja Ling donated their services.
 According to Holm, their contract gave permission only for a single broadcast of the performance.
 Holm said "I'm not an expert in this, so I don't know whether the radio or television stations have permission to broadcast it or not."
-The orchestra's original contract with the NFL, signed December in 1990, didn't even mention subsequent releases.
+The orchestra's original contract with the NFL, signed December in 1990, did not even mention subsequent releases.
 Holm demanded proper compensation from Arista for the contribution of the orchestra, then faced financial trouble and wanted a share of any profits from its Super Bowl performance, telling the Times that "Nobody anticipated the reaction, but part of the anthem's impact came from the arrangement behind it, so we believe our musicians deserve some restitution."
 Eventually, the orchestra received royalty payments in 1991 and 1992 of about $100,000, the St. Petersburg Times reported.